livewires/audio-production/worksheets/02-reverb-delay.md

 Reverb and delay (echo) are effects that can add a sense of space to a recording.
 Often we want to apply them to more than one track, so it can be helpful to set up a separate track or “bus” for them and send other tracks to it.

 Create and name a new track “Reverb” in the same way that you did for the subgroup.
+This time when setting up the routing, we want to leave “Master send” ticked on the channels we are sending to the reverb channel.
+(Unless it is already unticked for a sub-group.)
 Add the OrilRiver effect the same way as we previously added the ReaEQ.
-This time when setting up the routing, we want to leave “Master send” ticked.

 It should now look something like the picture below.
 Notice that a “Verb” send has appeared on the Vocal Group channel below the slots where effects normally appear.
+(For the example in the picture, I shortened "Reverb" to "Verb".)
 By clicking and dragging the control on the right of this send, you can change the amount of the vocal group being sent to the reverb effect.
 This is the best way to control how much reverb is applied to each channel.
 If you click and drag anywhere else on the Verb send, you can copy it to other tracks to send them to the reverb effect too.